jcblw/generator-atom-shell-app/app/templates/README.md

 ## Running

-To run the app its super simple just run the atom binary given to you while installing [atom-shell](https://github.com/atom/atom-shell) against the `application` directory.

-    $ ~/path-to/atom src

-A window will open with the version of NodeJS and atom-shell
+To run the app, just run `$ npm start`.
+A window will open with your application embedded within atom-shell.

 ## Development

-To build on the the app all the files reside in the `application` directory.
+To build on the the app all the files reside in the `app` directory.

     <% _appName %>
-    └── src
+    └── app
         ├── package.json
         ├── main.js*
         └── index.html